JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 2.5)    Final instructions
 2.6)    Extra instructions for non C99 standard Compiler 2.6.1)  Borland C
-3.)
+2.7)    Integration of qrencode as static link into exe of your HWGUI application 3.)
 Generate QR code by bat oder sh calls
 4.)
 File list
 5.)
 Further instructions